Kaweees/KiwiCPP/README.md

 <!-- ABOUT THE PROJECT -->

-A template for creating C++13 projects accelerated with CUDA/Apple Metal
+A template for creating C++ header-only libraries accelerated with CUDA/Apple Metal

 ### Built With